SquaredTiki/TestRepo/README.md

-TestRepo
+Primary TestRepo
 ========

 This repo is to try a few git related things, mainly involving libgit2 and objective-git and testing them out to see what they are capable of.

+Additional new paragraph here.
+It's out of the testing zone indeed however testing necessitates this breach in protocol.
+Further testing can be seen below in the testing zone.

 ##Testing zone

 Local change.
 Furthermore.
-Another remote change.
+Another remote change which may span onto two lines now...